 - Fret size: 1.3 inches.

-Boasting a sleek and elegant design with bad-boy vibes, the Ibanez 5 String Bass Guitar is certainly an eye-catching instrument.
+The Ibanez 5 String Bass Guitar is certainly an eye-catching instrument, boasting a sleek and elegant design with bad-boy vibes.
 There is more to it than that, however.
 Its slim but sturdy maple wood neck lends itself perfectly to aggressive, fast playing.
 Simultaneously, however, its medium-size frets and sturdy back handle allow for great precision and stability at all times.

 More Strings, More Versatility

-Without a doubt, one of the characteristics that separate this Ibanez bass guitar from others like it is the fact that it has five strings instead of four.
-While this does increase the neck’s width, it also allows for versatile, dynamic, and often experimental styles of playing.
+Without a doubt, one of the characteristics that separate this Ibanez bass guitar from others is the fact that it has five strings instead of four.
+While this increases the neck’s width, it also allows for versatile, dynamic, and often experimental playing styles.
 What is more, it gives the instrument a lower end that rounds up its sound very nicely.

 An Enveloping Sound